smoll/docker-jenkins-dood/README.md

 * `smoll/jenkins-dood:master` - uses `FROM smoll/jenkins:master` as its base image.
 It's expected for the host's Docker executable and daemon socket to be mounted when this container is run.

+### Example Docker Compose YMLs
-* `example-local.yml` - Sample Docker Compose YML suitable for spinning up a local Jenkins box.
+* `examples/local.yml` - Sample Docker Compose YML suitable for spinning up a local Jenkins box.
 Because `smoll/jenkins-dood:master` labels the Jenkins master with the "docker" label, it is treated as a generic Docker host, and will spin up sibling containers.

-* `example-org.yml` - Sample Docker Compose YML suitable for spinning up a "Productionized" Jenkins box, for shared use by a Development team.
+* `examples/org.yml` - Sample Docker Compose YML suitable for spinning up a "Productionized" Jenkins box, for shared use by a Development team.
 You still need to manually connect a few beefy but generic cloud slaves to it, so that it can run scripts that specify `node('docker') { sh 'echo etc' }`.
 This master is *NOT* labeled with the "docker" label.